Udayraj123/DBMSLab-CS345/A4 - Time tables/supporting_files/process-report.md

 source loadAll.sql

 # TODO
-[ ] Restore the ignored ME654 to demonstrate insert errors (See below) [-] Handle "Other than Thursday" type cases (Ignored previously) [-] Check - courses with A1,etc instead of K slot (CE.pdf may have some Lab tuts not into K) [-] Check - Tutorials of Lab courses be present
+[-] Handle "Other than Thursday" type cases (Ignored previously) [-] Check - courses with A1,etc instead of K slot (CE.pdf may have some Lab tuts not into K) [-] Check - Tutorials of Lab courses be present